mattberjon/asc-cnn/docs/installation.rst

 - tkinter (python 2 or 3 depending of your system)
 - libsndfile
+- python-dev

 For example on Debian:

 .. code-block:: console

-  $ sudo apt-get install libsndfile python-tk
+  $ sudo apt-get install libsndfile python-tk python-dev

 If you still have issues at the installation, you can still refer to the :doc:`faq` or post an issue on the `Github repo`_.